aces/Loris/modules/genomic_browser/test/TestPlan.md

 #### CNV tab

-- Clicking on the *Candidate filters* block header should hide its content.
+- Clicking on the *Candidate Filters* block header should hide its content.
-- Clicking on the *Genomic Range filters* block header should hide its content.
+- Clicking on the *Genomic Range Filters* block header should hide its content.
-- Clicking on the *CNV filters* block header should hide its content.
+- Clicking on the *CNV Filters* block header should hide its content.
 - Filters should filter data presented in the Datatable according to the selected values after clicking on the *Show Data* button.
     - Candidate filters
         - *Site* dropdown should present all sites for a user with the genomic_browser_view_allsites permission